-The power of the podcast is not to be ignored.
+The power of a museum podcast is not to be ignored.
 With the rise and rise of digital platforms over the past two decades, the popularity of recorded discussions, conversations and insights has skyrocketed.

 While so many aspects of the Internet appear to have shortened attention spans and encouraged content consumers to indulge in soundbites and click-bait, podcasts have provide that there is still a place for long-form content and that there remains an appetite for a more thorough investigation of a subject matter.